-This vibrantly colourful book showcases families in many forms, including same-sex and single parents, with character skin tones varying on every page.
+This vibrantly colourful book showcases families in many forms, including same-sex and single parents, with characters from a diverse range of cultural backgrounds varying on every page.

 Although families are at the centre of this book, diverse family representation is explored through the illustrations, not the text.
 Instead, the story focuses on the one thing that truly makes a family - love.